Coderik/portal-gun/docs/commands.rst

 Channels
 ========

 Channels are used to sync remote and local folders.
 A channel has direction, source and target folders, and other properties.
-Every channel belongs to a portal and should be configured in the corresponding portal specification file (see :ref:`Portal Specification <portal_spec>` for details).
+Every channel belongs to a portal and should be configured in the corresponding portal specification file (see :ref:`Portal Specification <portal_spec_channels>` section for details).

 Channel
 -------